TheChouzanOne/ExtendingAlga/Blog/bfs.md

 It is a pretty well known algorithm so I won't spend much time here.
 If you want to get a good idea you can check out [this link](https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/).
 I won't compute the node distance from one vertex to all the others, instead I will focus on computing the BFS tree generated form a source node.

 The link shows an imperative algorithm, but we are working in a purely functional language, so we need to think recursively.
-Here's what we need:
+What do we need?
   * A graph.
   * A queue to add vertices.
   * Some way to know which vertices has been visited/seen.